Omar-p/learning-notes/spring/oauth.md

 - oauth 1.0 require use of api key which is not safe on mobilephone.

 - oauth vs openid
-  - oauth itself is designed for apps to get access to API. all they need the ability to access the API <br> The application doesn't need to know who the user is that's using that application. analog[hotel & card].
+  - oauth itself is designed for apps to get access to API, all they need the ability to access the API <br> The application doesn't need to know who the user is that's using that application. analog[hotel & card].
+    The door(resource server) does not need to know who is using the card(access token), it just needs to know that the card is valid, The person on the front desk(Authorization server) needs to know who you are, check your ID to give you the card.
+    No need for encoding the person data who use the card in the card itself. you may need to encode the list of doors that the card can open and expiration date.
   - there's nothing in oauth that communiactes user information, that's all added externally.
-Now, the main <br> way that's is using OpenID Connect.
-So OpenID connect takes OAuth as a foundation and it adds in user identity information on top.<br> So u can imageine the same framework we're going to learn about of how data moves around and who the players are in the OAuth transaction <br> that's all the same with OpenID connect. we just added the concept of user information into the flow as well.
+Now, the main <br> way that is using OpenID Connect.
+So OpenID connect takes OAuth as a foundation, and it adds in user identity information on top.
+    <br> So u can imagine the same framework we're going to learn about of how data moves around and who the players are in
+    the OAuth transaction<br> that's all the same with OpenID connect. we just added the concept of user information into the flow as well.
     - So OpenID connect is an extension of OAuth and that extension provides a mechanism where the OAuth server <br> can actually communicate data about the user back to the application. and the main way it does that is with a new kind of token.
     - SO OAuth issues access tokens to apps, OpenID Connect issues (ID token)[statement about the user] to apps.

-  - briefly, OAuth is about accessing the app, Open ID is about identifying user
+  - briefly, <b>OAuth is about accessing the app, Open ID is about identifying user</b>

 ---

-# Roles:
+## Roles:
-- client
+  - 1. client(app) -> the application that wants to access the user's data from the resource server.
      - client need to authenticate with the authorization server by its credentials.
-    - based on the client's ability to be deployed with a client secret or some sort of credentials that it can then use as authentication during the OAuth exchange.:
+       - based on the client's ability to be deployed with a client secret <br>
+         or some sort of credentials that it can then use as authentication during the <br>
+         OAuth exchange.:
          - public
-        - In mobile app or SPA, we don't have the ability to include secret in the app, <br> because users can see the secrets.[SPA (view-source in browser), there are tools can extract strings from app binaries].<br>Essentially, the diffrence is any time the application will be running code on a device that the user controls, we cannot include secret in the applciation.[Apple TV, IoT ...]
+           - In mobile app or SPA, we don't have the ability to include secret in the app, <br> because users can see the secrets.<br>
+               - [SPA (view-source in browser), there are tools can extract strings from app binaries].<br>Essentially, the difference is any time the application will be running code on a device that the user controls, we cannot include secret in the application.[Apple TV, IoT ...]
          - credentialed client
-        - app has credentials but whose identity has not been confirmed by authorization server
+           - app has credentials but whose identity has not been confirmed by authorization server.
+           - The simplest example of this would be a mobile app where the first time it launches, it uses dynamic client registration to get a client secret.
+That first request can't contain any authentication because there would be no way to deploy that authentication into the app, so anybody can mimic that first registration step to get a client secret.
+             - so the auth server can use policies of an unconfirmed, unidentified client when deciding token lifetimes.
+               But it can know that refresh tokens are always being redeemed by the same client instance. (the first request the auth server can't be sure who is making it, but after that, it can be sure that the same client is making the next request)
          - confidential
            - can be deployed with a client secret where that secret won't be visible to anybody using the app.<br>[normal for apps running on server, (API keys can be put in the app config or ENV VAR) and expecting them remain secret].
+         - the authorization server might have different policies that make it act differently depending on the type of client making
+           <br>the request.
+For example, a confidential client that is also a first party app might have the consent screen skipped when it starts a flow because the authorization server can be sure that only the real application can actually complete that flow and end up with an access token.
+         - However, for a first party public client, an attacker could mimic that application by copying its client ID and starting a flow.
+            <br> And if they can control the redirect URL they could end up with access tokens of the authorization server thought were being delivered to the real application.
+            So in that case, you may want to still include the consent screen to get the user involved in that flow.
+Some of the other things the authorization server might do differently, depending on the client type, is things like whether to include refresh tokens or changing the token lifetimes to mitigate risk.
+All of these things are reasons to use client authentication when possible.
-- Resource server
+  - 2. Resource server (API)
-- Authorization Server
+  - 3. Authorization Server
+    - instead of giving the client the user's password:
+      - the user authenticate with the auth server, and the auth server gives the client a token that represents the user's permission to access the resource.
-- Resource owner
+  - 4. Resource owner (user)
-- user agent [the device the resource owner use]
+  - 5. user agent [the device the resource owner use: running the app(mobile) or accessing the app(browser)]

+- in smaller system, the auth server and the resource server can be the same server. but, it has 2 different roles.
+- Remember, never put a client secret into a mobile app or a single page app.
 ---

 # User Consent: